 Granites in the commercial sense are hard natural stones that are polishable and they must be worked on by harder tools than marbles for cutting, shaping, and polishing.

 They are usually suitable for internal and external use.
 Commercial granites have different geological origins and minerals.
 Petrographically, they are either magmatic or metamorphic rocks.
 True granites, i.e., granites in the scientific sense, are only one group.
 They are light magmatic rocks formed by crystallization from magma under the earth‘s surface.
 COMMERCIAL SENSE SCIENTIFIC SENSE

 GRANITES MAGMATIC ROCKS: GRANITES, SYENITES, DIORITES, GAbbROS, CHARNOCKITES

-Every commercial granite contains feldspars of 6 Mohs Hardness of various colours – white, pink, red, yellow, brown, green and grey.
+Every commercial granite contains feldspars of 6 Mohs Hardness of various colors – white, pink, red, yellow, brown, green, and grey.
 Feldspar grains are typically not translucent and are with cleavage.
-Many granites, especially of lighter colours, contain quartz of 7 Mohs Hardness with grey (sometimes bluish, brownish) colour and grains are glassy translucent without cleavage.
+Many granites, especially of lighter colors, contain quartz of 7 Mohs Hardness with grey (sometimes bluish, brownish) color, and grains are glassy translucent without cleavage.

-Commercial granites are not affected by common organic acids such as a lemon acid and vinegar, contrary to marbles.
+Commercial granites are not affected by common organic acids such as lemon acid and vinegar, contrary to marbles.